Jason Roy: England opener left out of T20 World Cup squad and for preceding Pakistan tour

 - Live cricket on Sky | Get Sky Sports | Latest cricket news

-There was no international recall for Alex Hales, who hasn't played for England since failing two recreational drugs tests in 2019.
+There was no international recall for Alex Hales, who hasn't played for England since failing a recreational drugs test in 2019.

 England's ICC T20 World Cup squad